EVORA-project/evora-ontology/models/docs/NucleicAcid.md

   sequencing:
     name: sequencing
     description: Refers to the level of sequencing performed on the nucleic acid.
-      Possible values include "Not sequenced" (no sequencing has been performed), "Partly sequenced" (only a portion of the nucleic acid sequence has been determined), and "Fully sequenced" (the entire nucleic acid sequence has been determined).
+      Possible values include 'Not sequenced' (no sequencing has been performed), 'Partly sequenced' (only a portion of the nucleic acid sequence has been determined), and 'Fully sequenced' (the entire nucleic acid sequence has been determined).
     title: sequencing
     comments:
     - Cloned products have to be sequenced